-- Recent quarters have shown stabilisation in the Swedish and Norwegian housing markets, while prices continue to rise in Denmark and to some extent also in Finland. - In Sweden house prices declined during H2 2017 but the trend has levelled out in 2018.
-The price correction was probably due to the marked rise in new buildings as well as the FSA's additional amortization requirement (March 2018).
-Going forward we expect house prices to remain stable as mortgage rates will remain low even though we see risks on the downside. - In Norway, primarily in Oslo, house prices turned down during 2017.
+- Recent quarters have shown stabilisation in the Swedish and Norwegian housing markets, while prices continue to rise in Denmark and to some extent also in Finland. - In Sweden house prices declined during H2 2017 but since then prices have risen slightly.
+We continue to argue for stable prices going forward.
+The current main risks are the high supply of homes as well as early signs of a weaker labour market.
+However, mortgage rates have historically had a strong correlation with the price development and they will most likely remain low. - In Norway, primarily in Oslo, house prices turned down during 2017.
 The downturn was primarily driven by stricter lending requirements introduced 1 January 2017.
 However, prices have levelled out, and even increased somewhat in Oslo.
 Largely unchanged prices are forecast ahead.